 Be warned.
 All of this beauty can be ruined in a matter of days without some extra care and a good eye.

-There is a little brown butterfly called a Skitter that will ruin your day.
+There is a little brown butterfly called a Skipper that will ruin your day.
 They look like a moth but are technically a butterfly.
 You’ll see them skittering about, laying their eggs very quickly all over your Canna Lilies.

 I’m all about butterflies and promoting pollination in the garden but the Canna Leaf Roller is the bane of many a gardener.

-They will use tiny strands of a silk like substance to tie the leaves of the Canna Lily together and eat them from the inside out.
+Canna Leaf rollers will use tiny strands of a silk like substance to tie the leaves of the Canna Lily together and eat them from the inside out.
 Leaving behind an ugly tattered leaf filled with caterpillar poop.

 This is a massively effective tactic to protect the caterpillar from predators.
 Therefore insuring they eat as much as possible, as quickly as possible.
 This means disaster for your Canna Lilies.